LeoCoding00/Modeling-of-Photovoltaic-Cells-with-Simulation-Diagnostics-and-Monitoring/README.md

 # Modeling-of-Photovoltaic-Cells-with-Simulation-Diagnostics-and-Monitoring
 This is a personal project that aims to eventually build a homemade photovoltaic monitoring and diagnostics systems for personal use.
 Inspired by my classes in photovoltaics and optoelectronics, I am currently exploring options to have a centralized photovoltaic system for my domicile, reducing my carbon footprint with my own hands

+## 1. Main File

+Currently the main file supports the creation of PV cells, there are two models:

+**Environmental model** Temperature and irradiation conditions **Cell model** Based on the environmental model, create a Si PV Cell

+## 2. Physics model

+To make our PV cells as accurate as possible, the single-diode model is used, the **I-V** and **P-V** characteristics are found employing numerical methods (bisection and newton-raphson)